abhay-ramesh/pushduck/CLI_ZERO_CONFIG_SETUP_SPEC.md

 4. **Error Recovery**: Help users fix issues automatically
 5. **Educational**: Explain what each step does and why

-This CLI would transform next-s3-uploader from "another upload library" to "the easiest way to add file uploads to Next.js" - a true zero-config experience that gets developers from zero to working uploads in under 2 minutes.
+This CLI would transform pushduck from "another upload library" to "the easiest way to add file uploads to Next.js" - a true zero-config experience that gets developers from zero to working uploads in under 2 minutes.